-Having some level of experience, I have compiled a mutual fund investment guide such that you too can understand what exactly it is that these funds do, the kind of advantages that they provide and how exactly you must go about investing in them.
+Here’s a mutual fund investment guide that can help you understand what exactly it is that these funds do, the kind of advantages that they provide and how exactly you must go about investing in them.

 Mutual funds are trust funds with multiple investors who have common investing aims and pool in money for the fund.
 This pool is managed by a professional fund manager who invests this money into multiple avenues like equities, bonds, other funds, money management instruments, and more.